Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 One way to recover your items is to use the :ref:`Invisibillity Cloak<invis-cloak>` which makes you undetectable to mobs as long as you don't have any other items in your inventory.

-There are two ways to escape The Backrooms:
+There are three ways to escape The Backrooms:

 #.
 You can use the :ref:`Level Break<level-break>`, a consumable item which can be rarely found by killing Backrooms mobs.
 #.
 You can find exit portals scattered throughout The Backrooms which look like the portals used to enter The Backrooms, with grass below the water.
+#.
+By dying.

 Evolutions
 ----------------